 I fell in love with my ex-husband

-There were many first dates, 'the men were nice enough,' but she never felt any connection until she met David.
-David was interesting and funny, and she believed he shared the values she was looking for in a husband and father to her unborn children.
+There were many first dates, 'the men were nice enough,' but she never felt any connection until she met Mark.
+Mark was interesting and funny, and she believed he shared the values she was looking for in a husband and father to her unborn children.

 I fell in love with my ex-husband